 Then to investigate the eco-hydrological effects of stream-aquifer interaction, a “realistic” simulation and a “control” simulation using CLM_RIV were conducted.
-The realistic simulation (called TEST) reproduced processes of stream-aquifer interaction and groundwater lateral flow; the control simulation (called CTL) did not take the stream-aquifer interaction into consideration.
-Each simulation covered a period of a whole hydrological year from 1 July 2012 to 30 June 2013 using a time step of 1800 s.
+The realistic simulation (called TEST) reproduced processes of stream-aquifer interaction and groundwater lateral flow; the control simulation (called CTL) did not take the stream-aquifer interaction into consideration (assuming no water flux between stream and riverbank as boundary condition) but also accounted the groundwater lateral flow over riverbank.
+For the river grid cells in the middle of each section, no simulations with CLM4.5 were performed.
+In the Each simulation covered a period of a whole hydrological year from 1 July 2012 to 30 June 2013 using a time step of 1800 s.
 The models were run at the five sections to simulate both sides of the river within a distance of 3000 m from the river channel using a horizontal resolution of 60 m.
 As with the sensitivity tests, atmospheric forcing data were used from CLDAS as developed by NMIC.
-However, instead of using the default land cover data of CLM4.5 (Oleson et al., 2013) we replaced these with data from the MICLCover land cover map of the Heihe River Basin developed by Ran et al. (2012).
+However, instead of using the default surface dataset of CLM4.5 (Oleson et al., 2013), we replaced the data of elevation, terrain slope maximum and fractional saturated area with ASTER Dem Dataset (30-m resolution, Hirano et al. 2003; Li et al. 2011), land cover data with MICLCover (1-km resolution, Ran et al. 2012) plus HiWATER Land Cover Map (30-m resolution, Li et al. 2013) and soil data with China Soil Characteristics Dataset (1-km resolution, Shangguan et al. 2012).
+The soil types and vegetation types over both sides of the selected sections are shown in Table 2.
+Other model parameters, such as the parameters related to atmospheric boundary layer, hydrology, thermodynamics and vegetation (including root length density), were set as the default settings of CLM4.5.
+Detailed information about these parameters could be found in the technical description of CLM4.5 (Oleson et al. 2013).

 In the TEST and CTL simulations using CLM_RIV, the lateral hydraulic conductivity of river bed (Kr) was set to 7.4 m d-1 based on research of Xie and Yuan (2010).
-The boundary conditions of river water levels (hr) for the five sections were obtained from the data set of the hydrometeorological observation network, which is operated by Heihe Watershed Allied Telemetry Experimental Research (HiWATER, Li et al., 2013; Liu et al., 2015).
-The observations covered all time periods of our simulations with a time interval of 0.5 h.
-Both the TEST and CTL runs began from restart files of the 700-year spin-up conducted for each configuration, cyclically using the atmospheric forcing and observed water level data.
+The boundary conditions of river water levels (hr) for the five sections were obtained from the data set of the hydrometeorological observation network, which is operated by Heihe Watershed Allied Telemetry Experimental Research (HiWATER, Li et al., 2013; Liu et al., 2014).
+The observations covered all time periods of our simulations with a time interval of 1800 s.
+First, the TEST and CTL were started from the default initial condition of CLM4.5 (seen in Oleson et al. 2013) and run 700 years under each configuration (with and without stream-aquifer water interaction), cyclically using the atmospheric forcing and observed water level data.
+Then, the TEST and CTL would start their formal runs from 1 July 2012 to 30 June 2013 using the restart files produced by the former 700-year spin-up.

-4 Eco-hydrological effects of stream-aquifer water interaction
+4 Results

 4.1 Validation